For students

 3x: notes

 Identify a tricky section.
-Can you play it with the correct notes three times in a row without a mistake?
+Can you play it with the correct notes three times in a row?

 #12